wolandark/wim/README.md

   	- Example: <code>:CocInstall coc-css</code> <br>

  - Once the downloads are finished you can start using Vim normally<br>
- - Leader key is naturally backspace<br>
+ - Leader key is naturally space<br>
-- Press backspace h to view a list of leader key bindings<br>
+- Press space h to view a list of leader key bindings<br>
 <h4>Optional Dependencies </h4>

 - Ranger.
 See [mine](https://github.com/wolandark/ranger) <br>